-The idea of an appeal does not do anything for him because he knows twenty more years of this would be pointless.
+The idea of an appeal does not do anything for him.
+He knows twenty more years of this would be pointless.
 They would still ask the same questions, under the same circumstances, with the same answers being said.
 The only fresh things would be more ridiculous accusations.
 Mersault is ready for death; he has come to grips with its eventuality.
-With the absurd proceedings around him, he welcomes it.
+With the absurd proceedings around him, he actually welcomes it.

-Some may wonder why Mersault does not attempt to defend himself.
+Some may wonder why Mersault doesn't even attempt to defend himself.
 Mersault more than likely felt that anything he said would not be overly useful in the long run.
-It is also possible that his words could have been used against him.
+It's also possible that his words could have been used against him.
 That would then further lengthen the proceedings to a more ridiculous degree.
 He was also dealing with a rather irrational prosecutor, as well.
 Though, as Mersault admits, he is quite a bit more talented than his own lawyer.

 Mersault’s case is one in which he is quite powerless.
 He is supposed to be assumed innocent until proven guilty.
 However, he is already assumed guilty going into the trial.
 But it's not specifically for the crime itself, but of being Mersault, the man himself.
 Mersault’s very indifference to all that is going on frightens people.

-He knows what he did, the crime and all surrounding it, and knows the impending penalty.
+He knows what he did, the crime and all surrounding it.
+He knows the impending penalty.
 Mersault does not dwell on his guilt.
 He openly admits to the crime.
 To some in the courtroom, including the prosecutor, that is apparently considered a prerequisite for a cold-hearted killer.
-The prosecutor brings in multiple unrelated issues.
+So, the prosecutor brings in multiple unrelated issues.
 He tries his best to drag on the trial by accusing Mersault of far more than he is actually guilty of doing.

 The prosecutor goes as far as accusing him for a second murder case currently on trial.
 He views Mersault as an inhuman being.
-At least, that is the show he puts on so that he may get more out of this case, namely money, than he would if he remained rational and to the facts.
-It is often characteristic of a lawyer to make more out of a case than is really in it.
-Mersault’s inadequate lawyer is not good enough to make clear the prosecutor’s irrationality, either.
+At least, that is the show he puts on.
+The obvious benefit to this is to get more out of this case, namely money, than he would if he remained rational and to the facts.
+It's a defining characteristic of this lawyer to make more out of a case than is really in it.
+Mersault’s own inadequate lawyer is not good enough to make clear the prosecutor’s irrationality, either.
 Then again, even the court-appointed lawyer was making his money as well, and he may have felt Mersault almost equally as irrational.